micropython/micropython/docs/library/pyb.UART.rst

     uart = UART(1, 9600)                         # init with given baudrate
     uart.init(9600, bits=8, parity=None, stop=1) # init with given parameters

-Bits can be 8 or 9.
+Bits can be 7, 8 or 9.
 Parity can be None, 0 (even) or 1 (odd).
 Stop can be 1 or 2.

+*Note:* with parity=None, only 8 and 9 bits are supported.
+With parity enabled, only 7 and 8 bits are supported.

 A UART object acts like a stream object and reading and writing is done using the standard stream methods::